asaha718/Dappedup/README.md

 [![EditProfileGif.gif](https://s4.gifyu.com/images/EditProfileGif.gif)](https://gifyu.com/image/rPao)

 ## Code
  A feature that solidified my understanding of state and the use of props in React and Redux was my profile component.
 To persit my changes to the database I had to pass my props down to my EditProfileForm class from my UserProfile class.
-Also added a toggling feature to only render the edit form on request.
+My UserProfile class was the component that was subscribed to the state and could only pass down props.
+Also added a toggling feature to only render the edit form on request and would colaps after an edit was made.

 ```javascript
 //user_profile.jsx